craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ##### Blades
 #### Metal Fan
-Metal Fans are small sheets of metal sharpened to a blade on it's edge.
+Metal Fans are small sheets of metal sharpened to a blade on it's edge carried in a safe, flip-open container.
 These blades are most commonly used where true blades or other offensive weapons are disapproved of.
-Metal Fans deal 1d4 + DEX slashing damage.
+Metal Fans deal 1d4 slashing damage.

 Metal Fans are *quick* and *finesse*.

 #### Light Dagger
+Light Daggers are

 #### Heavy Dagger
 #### Shortsword